emroussel/atomize/README.md

 I have mostly used this theme with JavaScript and other web technologies.

 If you'd like me to add support for other languages, or notice a bug/discrepancy with Atom's One Dark theme, feel free to open an issue or pull request on this repo.

+When contributing changes, make sure that there is an example of those changes in a file in `/demo`.
+Files in that folder are used for manually testing syntax highlighting changes.
+It's not meant to be functional code (although it should be syntaxically correct) but instead to showcase different code patterns of languages supported by this theme.
+To make sure changes don't break existing highlighting, open and glance at these files in VS Code.

 ## Motivation